metamn/beat/code/pages/ideally/ideally.md

 As disciples we should follow him, no matter the context and the medium became chaotic, universally brutal.

+vignely slider

+notice / toc
+main chapters are a general overview, subchapters how I'm solving currently the problem

 ## 1. Deliver The Message

 Every website sells something.
 A product, a service, a subscription, a photo, information.
 Design is the art and craft to make that sales happen.
 We are up to delight visitors yet deliver business goals.